Hamza-Noah/Start-React-App/README.md

 # Start-React-App

-this is my first React application and this repository hosts the live version
+This is my first React application and this repository hosts the production version.

+This is a simple application that applies React basics such as Class component

-I have used React Class Componet for every component and I used the Bootstrap 5 library to make it easier for building the navbar and modal and used font awesome to use some icons
+Here are the libraries I used in this app Bootstrap 5 library to make it easier for building the navbar and modal and used font awesome to use some icons